bigspider/LedgerHQ.github.io/_posts/2021-03-18-ledger-live-bot.md

     appVersion: "1.3.x",
   },
   // This is where the real fun is.
 The mutations array is a list
-  // of possible mutations that could be apply to the account
+  // of possible mutations that could be applied to the account
   // if all the conditions are valid
   mutations: [
     {
       // Name of the mutation
       name: "send max",
-      // Transaction is where we will use live-common logic to
+      // Transaction is where we will use `live-common` logic to
       // create the transaction type we wish to test
       transaction: ({ account, siblings, bridge }) => {
         // invariant are `conditions` that need to be true for the